How to Handle Depression (One Day at a Time)

 One of the most obvious signs of depression is persistent sadness.
-You may find yourself crying unexpectedly throughout the day, and at the drop of a hat.
+You may cry unexpectedly throughout the day and at the drop of a hat.
 You may notice that your mouth has developed a permanent downturn.
 When you think about the future, there may be nothing but a blank wall in your imagination.
 You may be questioning what is the point of all of this daily grind, anyway.
-Your conception of identity as an important part of the human race may be dimmed or fading.
+Your conception of identity as an important part of the human race may dim or fade.

 Becoming Easily Irritated or Agitated

-The flip-side to sadness is anger.
+The flip side to sadness is anger.
 While sadness tends to focus on our internal lack of satisfaction, anger and irritation turn that focus outward.
-When we are already operating at low energy levels, the inconveniences and expectations that are imposed upon us by other people can feel overwhelming.
+When we are already operating at low energy levels, the inconveniences and expectations imposed upon us by others can feel overwhelming.
 As a result, we may find ourselves snapping back at the people we care about.

 Always Thinking About the Past

 Being stuck in thoughts of the past is called rumination.
-A person with depression tends to spend a lot of time replaying events of the past, and wishing that things would have played out differently.
+A person with depression tends to spend a lot of time replaying past events and wishing things would have played out differently.
 In more severe cases of rumination, these past events are played out with the singular focus of saturating ourselves with guilt and regret.

 Difficulty Concentrating or Making Decisions

 While the symptoms above are dreadful to experience, beginning to turn thoughts to the idea of escaping them through suicide is a flashing red light for depression.
-Suicide is one of the leading causes of death for those who are suffering from a mental illness, and depression is the leading mental illness that is associated with it.
-If you are experiencing thoughts of suicide that are reaching the point of you beginning to plan how you would go about it, reach out for help, immediately.
+Suicide is one of the leading causes of death for those suffering from a mental illness, and depression is the leading mental illness associated with it.
+If you are experiencing thoughts of suicide that are reaching the point of you beginning to plan how you would go about it, reach out for help immediately.

 Coping With Depression

 It is highly recommended, and often quite beneficial, to seek professional help when experiencing persistent depression.
-Licensed therapists have many time-tested approaches to helping to both relieve the symptoms of depression, and get to the core of what is causing the depression.
-Psychiatrists are able to work with you to identify any medications which may help to relieve the symptoms of depression while you work toward eliminating them.
-In the meantime, there are several techniques that you can employ, on your own, toward managing your symptoms.
+Licensed therapists have many time-tested approaches to helping relieve the symptoms of depression and get to the core of what is causing the depression.
+Psychiatrists can work with you to identify any medications that may help relieve the symptoms of depression while you work toward eliminating them.
+In the meantime, there are several techniques that you can employ, on your own, to manage your symptoms.

 Choose a Mental Vacation Spot

 Most of us have heard jokes about going to our “happy place” in our heads.
-While it is a silly concept, there is actually mental health benefit to doing so.
+While it is a silly concept, there is actually a mental health benefit to doing so.
 Pick your favorite mental scenario, and resolve to take a few minutes to visit that place in your imagination each day.
-When you notice that negative thoughts are getting you down, remind yourself to take that quick mental vacation.
-You are likely to come back from it with just a little more clarity and the ability to manage your day.
+When you notice negative thoughts getting you down, remind yourself to take that quick mental vacation.
+You will likely come back from it with just a little more clarity and the ability to manage your day.

 Ask For Good News

 It is easy to become saturated in negativity during our current times.
-When confronted with yet another coworker or family story about the problems of the world, make it a point to follow up the venting session with a request for some good news.
+When confronted with yet another coworker or family story about the world’s problems, make it a point to follow up the venting session with a request for some good news.
 The more we put effort into sandwiching some good in between the bad, the more we can begin to foster emotional balance.
 Make sure to discipline yourself to practice the same technique of including a piece of good news with every piece of bad.

 Make Positive Statements

 When we are depressed, it is all too easy to spend our day in bed.
-While that may be fine for an occasional reprieve, doing so too often can result in our feeling even more depressed.
-If you anticipate that your depression cycle will include staying in the bed too long, be proactive about scheduling yourself an obligation to meet.
-Having that external pressure to show up at an appointment or complete some time-sensitive task can be the extra push that we need to get going.
+While that may be fine for an occasional reprieve, doing so too often can make us even more depressed.
+If you anticipate that your depression cycle will include staying in bed too long, be proactive about scheduling yourself an obligation to meet.
+Having that external pressure to show up at an appointment or complete some time-sensitive task can be the extra push we need to get going.
 Just make sure that it isn’t something that can be easily canceled!

 Depression can be a debilitating disorder that affects every aspect of life.
 Now that you know some of the most common symptoms of depression and how to handle depression, think about whether or not you identify with anything above.
 If you feel down and often turn to substances to numb the emotional pain, you may be experiencing a co-occurring disorder.

 Co-occurring disorders are characterized by both a mental disorder and a substance abuse disorder.
-It is important to reach out for help if this sounds familiar, as substance abuse can lead to addiction, which can have a serious impact on your overall health.
+It is important to reach out for help if this sounds familiar, as substance abuse can lead to addiction, which can seriously impact your overall health.